thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     return state_select
 {% endhighlight %}

-We look up a reference to an element given its xpath.
-Then we use the [Select](https://selenium.googlecode.com/git/docs/api/py/webdriver_support/selenium.webdriver.support.select.html) constructor to create an instance of the WebDriver Select support class which is used to interact with SELECT elements.
+It looks up a reference to an element given its xpath.
+Then it uses the [Select](https://selenium.googlecode.com/git/docs/api/py/webdriver_support/selenium.webdriver.support.select.html) constructor to create an instance of the WebDriver Select support class which is used to interact with SELECT elements.